• Facebook

 Ingredients

-• 5 large red onions, 3 chopped into tiny pieces, 2 sliced thinly
+• 5 large of red onions, 3 chopped into tiny pieces, 2 sliced into thin rings

 • 2 teaspoon turmeric powder